repleo/bounca/docs/source/tutorials/create_certificate_authority.rst

     Create root certificate 2/2

-When you scroll down you can enter revocation services, internal name an passphrase.
+When you scroll down you can enter revocation services, internal name and passphrase.
 Create a passphrase for accessing your key.
 Remember your passphrase or store it in a safe.
 The CRL and OSCP uri's are not added to the root certificate, but to all its children.
 It allows to revoke the intermediate certificates.
 The name is not part of the certificate, but used to name the downloaded files, and for listing the certificate in the user interface.